trackpete/locosys-bgt31-log-parser/README.md

 * Get a list of years for which there is data: `select distinct(strftime('%Y', dateTime)) from gpsData;`
 * Show data points for each year: `select strftime('%Y', dateTime), count(*) from gpsData group by strftime('%Y', dateTime);`

+# Bug notes

+* the haversine distance calculation struggles if points are *too* far apart, this causes problems if you have a track with USA and Australia for example.
+Should fix this some day.

 # A side note